-After World War I ended, communities looked back on searched for ways to honor those who served in the armed forces.
+After World War I ended, communities searched for ways to honor those who served in the armed forces.
 The book traces the history of the Tower from the first suggestions for a memorial immediately after the war through planning, groundbreaking in 1937, construction from 1937-1939 and dedication in 1939 with further information about changes in the structure up to the present.

 Building the Loom City: Rockville Connecticut, 1821-1908by Dr. S. Ardis Abbott $15.00

 To trace the evolution of a small Connecticut mill village into a leading center for manufacture of woolen cloth, Dr. Abbott blended census data, newspaper articles, personal accounts and other primary sources with explanations of wool textile production techniques.
 Dr. Abbott's book chronicles the growth of the industry, the contribution of significant individuals, and the nature of the society that evolved in Rockville.

 Vernon and Historic Rockvilleby Dr. S. Ardis Abbott and Jean A Luddy $18.99

 Photographs from the collection of the Vernon Historical Society capture the evolution of a diverse urban center from its rural beginnings.
 The images with text chronicle the transformation of Vernon and its three village centers from the early 19th century to the mid-20th century.
 Highlights include the development of community life in Rockville as it became an economic and social center for the area.

 Vernon-Rockville in the Twentieth Centuryby Dr. S. Ardis Abbott and Jean Luddy $19.99